Milk

 solids-not-fat (SNF): proteins, lactose,minerals, acids, enzymes, vitamins.
 It is the total solids content minus the fat

-- The biological function of milk is to supply nutrition and immunological protection to the young mammal.
-In some species, milk is the only food consumed for weeks or months.
-Therefore, it must furnish all nutritive requirements for maintenance and growth, such as energy, amino acids, minerals, and vitamins.
-It is also called a balanced diet which contains each ingredient required for a man to be alive.
+• The biological function of milk is to supply nutrition and immunological protection to the young mammal.
+We can consume Milk for weeks or months.
+It has all nutritive requirements for maintenance and growth, as energy, amino acids, minerals, and vitamins.
+It is a balanced diet .
+It contains each ingredient required for a man to be alive.

 Calcium: Calcium functions in the mineralization of bones and teeth, muscle contraction and relaxation, nerve functioning, and blood clotting.